scalar-labs/helm-charts/docs/use-secret-for-credentilas.md

          scalar.db.storage=jdbc
          ```

-   If you use Apache Commons Text syntax with ScalarDB 3.8 or later, ScalarDB directly gets values from environment variables.
+   If you use Apache Commons Text syntax, Scalar products get values directly from environment variables.